How to Keep Furniture Safe in Storage

-Proper preparation and packing is the key to ensuring that your furniture retains its condition until you’re ready to bring it back into the home or office.
+Proper preparation and packing are the keys to ensure your furniture retains its condition until you’re ready to bring it back into the home or office.

 Selecting the Right Storage Facility

-In your search for a self-storage facility, choose several that are heated or climate-controlled to compare their prices and storage terms.
+In your search for a self-storage facility, choose that are climate-controlled to compare their prices and storage terms.
 Location, price, and hours of operation may all be important considerations.
 Visit the storage facility you have chosen to take a tour before signing a contract.

 Look for wide doors and secure walls between lockers, and make sure there are no signs of water damage anywhere in the building.
-Moisture is the number one cause of damage to stored furniture, so we are going to take every precaution to keep our items dry.
+Moisture is the number one cause of damage to stored furniture, so take every precaution to keep items dry.

 At Walsh, your goods will be stored in large wooden containers.
-Our main warehouse located in Torrance does not have climate control.
-However, being close to the coast our warehouse is naturally protected from extreme temperatures.
+Our main warehouse in Torrance doesn’t have climate control.
+However, being close to the coast, our warehouse is naturally protected from extreme temperatures.
 You’ll have access to your stored belongings from Monday to Friday, 9:00 am to 4:00 pm, and on Saturday 9:00 am to noon.
 Walsh assesses a small handling fee with each visit, because a staff member will be assigned to supervise and help.

 Have plenty of thick plastic sheets on hand, such as the kind used as vapor barrier in building construction (you can find a roll in any hardware store).
 These will be laid on the entire floor area of the storage area before any furniture is added to keep moisture and humidity from the concrete, which could cause mold growth, away from your items.